Topic-specific policy 7/11: backup

 It should be obvious by now that challenging conventional boundaries or definitions is a legitimate, creative, even fun part of the policy development process ... but eventually the end product needs to reflect the intended purpose and scope sufficiently well to be accepted and mandated by management.
 Scoping is a challenge in itself since the entire organisation uses and depends on information, hence information risk is (to some extent) relevant or integral to everything.
 There is potential for turf wars if the information security policy suite dares to cross into areas such as HR, IT or procurement ... implying the need to appreciate and negotiate the boundaries and, if appropriate, collaborate with other functions to align the policies and practices for the best outcome - or, at the very least, to avoid conflicts and yawning gaps.

 Narrowing the scope/coverage of a draft policy and focusing on its central aim/s is a useful way to reduce its size and complexity.
 There's a limit to what can be expressed in, say, 3 or 4 pages, given the need for various boilerplate clauses, and (most importantly) bearing in mind the poor person that ultimately must understand and comply with it.
-Here's what we came up with:
+Here's what we came up with [updated later]:

 When we originally drafted the policy, archival was included as a special form of backup.
-Subsequently, we separated out the policies for backups and archives, partly to emphasise the differences in the information risks and hence controls required.
+Subsequently, we separated out the policies for backups and archival, partly to emphasise the differences in the information risks and hence controls required.
 You'll see also that in the end we stuck with data backups for this generic policy template, although we actively encourage customers to adapt the templates to their specifics.
 If you agree on the importance of having backups for critical information services, people etc., then by all means incorporate those aspects in your information security policy on backups, or develop separate policies, procedures, guidelines or whatever best suits your purposes - a policy on business continuity might be worthwhile, among others.

 By the way, don't get too hung up on the nomenclature.
 I recommend reading Chris Hall's piece on LinkeDin for a discussion about the naming and structure of policies, procedures etc. Chris is a star, one of several greybeards generously donating their time to support the global community of 4,400 ISO27k fans on the ISO27k Forum.